 Caution with correlated events!
 Example: Decay chains, where lifetime is < dead time.
-The daughter decay will systematically be lost.
+The daughter decay will be lost systematically.
 5. Count Rate Effects

 Problems are usually due to internal baseline shifts with event rate or undershoots following a pulse.

 If signals occur at constant intervals, the effect of an undershoot will always be the same.